algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 If the player fall of the desk, he will die and will be teleported to the start of the level.
 There is 2 path possible.

-- the first one is os the void side of the desk, it is the intended path.
+- the first one is in the 'void' side of the desk, it is the intended path.
 - the second one is on the wall side of the desk, it is the unintended path.

 On the first path, the player will go through water and will be able to go through it because it will be a small amount of water.